openintegrationhub/Connectors/Adapters/AdapterBehaviorStandardization/StandardizedActionsAndTriggers.md

 - Systems that do no track last_modified
 - Systems that don’t support filtering by timestamp range
 - Systems which have dedicated bulk export functionality
+- Providing a way to track object deletions